My Blog List

 In the beginning was an idea

 My friend, whom I’ll call Rita, thinks it’s a great idea.
 She’s never been to Portugal and would like to go there too.
 Maybe we can go together, she thinks aloud.
-She checks flights and prices, and suggests we meet in Israel, spend a few days there, go to Portugal for a week, and then back to Israel.
+She checks flights and prices and suggests we meet in Israel, spend a few days there, go to Portugal for a week, and then back to Israel.

 Since she's been talking for several years about spending time with me in Israel, I am inclined to accept her idea.
 Traveling with company is better than traveling alone, right?
-And beside, what have I got to lose?
+And besides, what have I got to lose?

 “Don’t,” she says.
 “We’ll take aisle seats side by side and spend the flight talking and stretching.
 You won’t feel it.
 I’ll entertain you during the flight.
 It will be fun.”

 I agree only because she is an experienced traveler.
 She’s been flying to Israel twice a year ever since she started living with a morbidly obese man of means she met in a bar when she was on the verge of homelessness—I’ll call him Fred.
 Fred pays all her expenses and lets her live a life unburdened by small stuff like rent and bills and having a job.
 When she wants something she usually gets it.
 A two-week trip to Morocco?
 Sure, let’s go!
 We’ll sleep in the best hotels, eat in the most expensive restaurants, and explore the Sahara Desert with our personal Tuareg guide.
 A weekend in Hawaii?
 Sure darling, and do you want that 200-dollar hand-painted leather wallet to go with it?
 Just say the word.
 A vacation in Mexico with your Mexican girlfriend?
-My pleasure, everything on me for both of you.
-Last year he bought them a house because she insisted that he start investing in real estate.
+My pleasure, everything is on me for both of you.
+Last year he bought them a house because she insisted he start investing in real estate.
 This year, he bought her a new car because her old van was well, getting old.
 This summer, after he said he didn’t think they needed an outdoor Jacuzzi, she went ahead and ordered two.
 So, she understands money and flying to far-away places.

 I find a ticket to Tel Aviv on the same flight as Rita and reserve an aisle seat, something I never do, because I absolutely have to sit by the window if I want to sleep.

-A week after I buy my tickets to Israel and Portugal, Rita tells me during one of our walks that she invited a friend to join us in Portugal.
+A week after I buy my tickets to Israel and Portugal, Rita tells me during one of our nature walks that she invited a friend to join us in Portugal.
 The friend, she says, lives in Spain.
 I’ve heard about this woman a few times, but have never met her.
 Rita says that this friend, Anna, has no money and no car.
 She lives in a small village with her emotionally troubled 25-year-old daughter and neither of them is employed.

 “How is she going to pay for the trip if she has no money?”
 I dare to ask.